praclet/ctf_osint/README.md

 ## Play

 Have a running ctfd instance (see https://github.com/CTFd/CTFd)
+(`docker run --name ctfd -p 8000:8000 -d ctfd/ctfd`)

+Then go to your newly created ctfd instance web page (its on port `8000`), create a new ctf (only `Administration` category is needed, otherwise, click on the `Next` button)

-Go to Admin Panel > Config > Backup > import and import http://irc.ircgod.com/CTF%20OSINT.2021-12-01_14_50_18.zip
+Go to Admin Panel > Config > Backup > import and import https://github.com/apt-42/ctf_osint/releases/download/v1.0.0/CTF.OSINT.2021-12-01_14_50_18.zip

 For a better experience, git clone https://github.com/apt-42/apt42_ctfd_themes and run:
 `docker cp watchdogs <ctfd_container>:<path_to_ctfd>/CTFd/themes` from the cloned directory.

-If you used the docker image to run the instance then you can do:
+Else, if you have used the above command to run the instance, you can do:
-`docker cp watchdogs ctfd:/opt/CTFd/CTFd/themes`
+`docker cp watchdogs ctfd:/opt/CTFd/CTFd/themes` from the cloned directory.

-Then go to Admin Panel > Config > Theme and choose watchdogs as the the theme in the Theme section
+Then go to Admin Panel > Config > Theme and choose `watchdogs` as the the theme in the Theme section

 ## Intended audience